Trans Am Totem

 Marcus Bowcott is a Vancouver-based artist working in painting and sculpture.
 Trans Am Totem is a 10-meter-high (33-foot), 11,340-kilogram (25,000-pound) sculpture, located at Quebec Street and Milross Avenue.
 It is composed of five real scrap cars stacked upon an old growth cedar tree.
 The artwork considers our consumer “out with the old, in with the new” culture in relation to the site, its history, and Vancouver’s evolving identity.

-In his artworks Marcus Bowcott arranges what remains of our throw-away consumer culture.
+In his artworks Marcus Bowcott (assisted by his partner and collaborator, Helene Aspinall, in the creation of Trans Am Totem) arranges what remains of our throw-away consumer culture.
 As a metaphor, his work uncovers an unpleasant darkness in our society, revealing the emotional bankruptcy that results from our dependence on cheap consumer goods which are almost always produced by unseen people on other continents.
 His beautifully twisting sculptures attempt to find something redeeming in the detritus remaining from cycles of consumer desire and planned obsolescence.

 “The automobile holds a unique position in our culture.
 It’s a manufactured want and symbol of extremes; practicality and luxury, necessity and waste.
 We can see this in the muscular Trans Am, the comfortable BMW, and the workhorse Civic.
 Trans Am Totem also questions the cycle of production and consumption.”